renatobo/bonogps/hardware/GPS/README.md

     - [Save Configuration](#save-configuration)
   - [References](#references)

-This project requires a receiver compatible with ublox M8, for the following reasons
+This project requires a receiver compatible with ublox M8 or M10, for the following reasons

 - it's widely available as it's used in avionics (drones) projects
 - it's cost effective
-- it allows 10Hz refresh rate
+- it allows 10Hz (M8) to 25Hz (M10) refresh rate
 - it allows granular configuration of NMEA messages

 ## FAQ

-### Q: Can I use a M10 module?

-**A:** yes they are tested and recommended for performances

 ### Q: Can I use a cheaper Neo-6M module?